 - · Physical Damage

 - Business Interruption/Loss of Production Income

-- · Operators' Extra Expense (Control of Well)
+- Operators' Extra Expense (Control of Well)

-- · Offshore Construction
+- Offshore Construction

 - Liability

 - Environmental/Pollution Liability

 While there are many insurance companies in the oil and gas insurance market, it is highly concentrated and dominated by a small number of very large companies.
 Many have backed away from insuring new coal projects, but when it comes to oil and gas the momentum is only starting in the insurance industry's shift away from fossil fuels.

-As of October 2022 the number of companies excluding tar sands has risen from 14 to 22, and the number of restrictions on conventional oil and gas has increased from 3 to 13 in the last year.38
+According to Insure Our Future, as of October 2022 the number of companies excluding tar sands has risen from 14 to 22, and the number of restrictions on conventional oil and gas has increased from 3 to 13 in the last year.39

-According to Insure our Future, the scope and quality of these restrictions are uneven.
-While industry heavyweights such as Allianz, Munich Re and Swiss Re have adopted significant exclusions, other insurers, including AIG, Lloyd's of London, SCOR, Zurich and AXA continue to insure new oil and gas projects in defiance of climate science and evidence.39 small, but weather, accidents and unforeseen incidents can cause huge damages that would prove intolerable for the companies carrying the insurance.
+The scope and quality of these restrictions are uneven.
+While industry heavyweights such as Allianz, Munich Re and Swiss Re have adopted significant exclusions, other insurers, including AIG, Lloyd's of London, SCOR, Zurich and AXA continue to insure new oil and gas projects in defiance of climate science and evidence.40 third party liability.
+Under normal conditions the risk is small, but weather, accidents and unforeseen incidents can cause huge damages that would prove intolerable for the companies carrying the insurance.